samreenislam/litex-buildenv/README.md

 From second repo, copy 99 hdmitousb permissions to `/udev/somthing/rules.d` and `/lib/something/rules.download`.
 Log out of terminal session & log back in.

+- Copy `modules.py` in the main folder of the repo and replace the `modules.py` file in `third_party/litedram/litedram` with it.
+This is to include the MATRIX Voice's DDR2 RAM module definition.
+- Copy `matrix_voice.py` in the `platforms` folder of the repo into `third_party/mogen/migen/build/platforms`.

 Run the following

 ```